In which Zelda is spirited away to a wizard's tower.

 "I'm going to make more tea."

 She took a sip of the fresh tea and tasted more than she could before.
 If the flavor was the sky, the sun was setting and horizon was stained a deep crimson.
 The scorching heat had begun to evaporate from the sand, and the stars would come out soon.
-Riju was always telling her that she was homesick for the desert – is this what it was like?
+Riju was always telling her that she was homesick for the desert – is this what it was like to live there, to have the endless freedom of the infinite sky always stretching above you?

 "I want to study ancient technology," Zelda began.
 "I always did.
-I was fascinated by it.
+I was fascinated by it when I was a teenager, and I still am.
 Not just the science, but the history and the archaeology as well.
 What sort of society was capable of manufacturing such things?
-What did they use them for?
+What did they use those machines for?
 And why did we lose this technology?
 I knew… I guess I always knew that magic was involved somehow.
 But my family worked so hard to cut me off from my own magic, and I always assumed it was for my own good.
-I hated them for controlling me, but I hated…"
+I hated them for controlling me, but I hated…

 "And now you have a Sheikah Slate," Ganondorf said.
 Zelda caught something curious in his tone.
 She glanced up and was surprised to find that he was giving her one of his rare smiles.

-"Yes," she replied, not catching his implication.
+"Yes," she replied, not understanding what he was getting at.
 "Now I have a Sheikah Slate."

 "I didn't bring the tablet with me."